jfortner753/synthergy-engine-output/README.md

 ### The Receipt System

-Every reasoning cycle generates a **Receipt**—a compact, machine-readable record of understanding.
+Every reasoning cycle generates a **Receipt** – a compact, machine-readable record of understanding.
 Each one captures:

 * The question, scope, and purpose of inquiry.
 * The assumptions and data foundations.